Regarduser/boklabApk/README.md

 # boklabApk
-app for book lab project, it can run on multipul devices
+app for book lab project, it can run on multiple devices